sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 ## List of known issues to be aware of including **blessed versions** of components
 (last updated 24 February 2023):

 Due to breaking changes in the OCM invites protocol, we now have a network split.
 You need to decide whether you want your site to be part of "Network Alpha" or of "Network Beta".
+OCM in Network Alpha supports one-directional invitation workflow (as of 20230406, this is the usual pre-production environment), while Beta supports newer OCM version with bi-directional invitation workflow (as of 20230406 available only on OCIS).
+If unsure, use Alpha.

 ### For Network Alpha
 * Due to [this issue](https://github.com/pondersource/sciencemesh-php/issues/133) you should use [this blessed version of Reva](https://hub.docker.com/layers/michielbdejong/reva/mentix-fixes/images/sha256-1892d788892022606fc305338e72dba9cbe17ebda7c719f842a5c774b33193b4?context=explore)